-Please note that the age of an item in a storage is calculated based on the time when the item was backed up, not on the time when the item was created in the user's mailbox.
+The age of an item's version is calculated based on the time when the version was backed up, not on the time when the version was originally created.

 Other properties of the program's storage retention policy: